-Use the top cake platter that has the label attached to it, and trace it with a permanent marker.
-This will be your first layer.
+Use the top cake platter and trace it with a permanent marker to make your first layer.
 Use a box knife to cut out the circle.

 Take card stock or construction paper and cut strips which are the same height as a dollar bill.
-You may need multiple strips in order to make a circle.
-You will need three of these – one for each platter you cut out above.
+This will be the “cake” that sits on top of the platter.

-Tape the strips together until you are able to form a circle, which should be slightly smaller than your cake platter circle (which will sit on top of your paper circle.
-Use your hot glue gun and put flue all around the bottom edge of the paper circle you made.
+Tape the strips together until you can form a circle, which should be slightly smaller than your cake platter circle.
+Use your hot glue gun and put glue all around the bottom edge of the paper circle you made.
 It should look something like this:

 Work quickly so your glue doesn’t dry.
 Press it gently onto your base cake platter, making sure it’s centered before you press it down.

 Roll your dollar bills.
-Keep in mind that the tighter the roll, the more money you will spend on your cake! 😉 I used loose rolls so I could make sure I just used the $40 I intended, but you can increase the value of each bill if your budget allows.
+Keep in mind that the tighter the roll, the more money you will spend on your cake! 😉 I used rolled mine a bit more loose so I could make sure I just used the $40 I intended, but you can increase the value of each bill if your budget allows.

 Roll the dollar bill evenly, and place a small piece of tape to secure the roll.
 Un-taping all of these will teach the gift giver the value of a hard-earned dollar – haha!
 (Pro-tip: Use about an inch of tape for each bill.
 I also recommend you have all tape torn and ready to use before rolling each bill – it will be much easier.)